arcus/LIEAF2022_workshop/github_slides.md

 --{{1}}--
 <section>
 If you have a file system that looks like this, with clues embedded in file names, you have a crude (and large, and hard to work with) version control system already.
-Does this look familiar to anyone?
+Does this look familiar to anyone? <br/><br/>

-Maybe you're afraid to throw any of the files away because you're not 100% sure you remember exactly why you made that particular version, but you're a little chagrined that you have 10 versions of (mostly) the same file If your files are large, you might have a storage problem as well!
+Maybe you're afraid to throw any of the files away because you're not 100% sure you remember exactly why you made that particular version, but you're a little chagrined that you have 10 versions of (mostly) the same file If your files are large, you might have a storage problem as well!  <br/><br/>

 And what about your clinical or research collaborators?
 Are you sending these files back and forth over email for each member to make changes?
-What if someone accidentally works on a version that doesn't include the changes of another collaborator?
 Working by committee is hard when you rely on local copies.
-Maybe you have just one copy on a server that everyone has access to, which is better.
-But while you have the file open, your assistant or co-PI can't make changes.
-Frustrating!
 </section>

 Primitive Version Control (look familiar?)